ayushganvir/Markdowns/django/django_rest_framework.md

 2. Rendering this data to the view.
 3. Creating URL for mapping to the viewset.

-Assuming you have install djangorestframework
+Assuming you have to install djangorestframework
 ```
 pip install djangorestframework
 ```